Günter Nimtz: Related experiments

 It was later claimed by the Keller group in Switzerland that particle tunneling does indeed occur in zero real time.
 Their tests involved tunneling electrons, where the group argued a relativistic prediction for tunneling time should be 500-600 attoseconds (an attosecond is one quintillionth of a second).
 All that could be measured was 24 attoseconds, which is the limit of the test accuracy.
 Again, though, other physicists believe that tunneling experiments in which particles appear to spend anomalously short times inside the barrier are in fact fully compatible with relativity, although there is disagreement about whether the explanation involves reshaping of the wave packet or other effects.

+This claimed zero tunnel time for electrons is in apparent contrast with the known fact that quantum tunneling is a completely subluminal effect (namely, it is consistent with the standard notion of relativistic causality and does not lead to faster-than-light propagation of information) when modeled with the relativistic Dirac equation.
+Therefore, or the Dirac equation has to be disregarded to model relativistic tunneling, or the interpretation of the experimental results should be made consistent with the standard textbook relativistic causality notion in which the wave function can not propagate beyond its future light-cone envelope.

 Temporal conclusions and future research

-Nimtz' interpretation is based on the following theory: The expression $1 \over {(hv)^2 - (pc)^2}$ in the Feynman photon propagator means that a photon has the highest probability of traveling exactly at the speed of light $(hv = pc)$, but it has nonvanishing probability to violate the laws of special relativity, as a “virtual photon”, over short time and length scales.
+Nimtz' interpretation is based on the following theory: The expression $1 \over {(hv)^2 - (pc)^2}$ in the Feynman photon propagator means that a photon has the highest probability of traveling exactly at the speed of light $(hv = pc)$, but it has nonvanishing probability to violate the laws of special relativity, as a "virtual photon", over short time and length scales.
 While it would be impossible to transport information over cosmologically relevant time scales using tunneling (the tunneling probability is simply too small if the classically forbidden region is too large), over short time and length scales, the tunneling photons are allowed to propagate faster than light, in view of their property as virtual particles.
-The photon propagation probability is nonvanishing even if the photon’s angular frequency omega is not equal to the product of the speed of light c and the wave momentum p.
+The photon propagation probability is nonvanishing even if the photon's angular frequency omega is not equal to the product of the speed of light c and the wave momentum p.
 Nimtz has written in more detail on signals and the described interpretation of the FTL tunneling experiments.

 Although his experimental results have been well documented since the early 1990s, Günter Nimtz' interpretation of the implications of these results represents a highly debated topic, which numerous researchers consider as incorrect (see above, #Scientific opponents and their interpretations).
 Some oppositional studies on zero time tunneling have been published.
 The common descriptions of FTL-tunneling signals presented in most textbooks and articles are corrected into final conclusions according to Brillouin and other important physicists.